skaya/angular-on-rails/README.md

 }
 ```

-**tsconfig.json** This file contains properties for configuration of a TypeScript behavior in an application.
+**tsconfig.json** It contains properties for configuration of a TypeScript behavior in an application.
 ``` json
 {
     "compilerOptions": {